RichWellum/ddos/README.md

 total is compared to the one below.
 If a percentage change above the configured threshold value is detected, then the tool enters the alerting protocol.

+If the tool is stopped, then the average byte count for that protocol is also displayed.
+This can be used as an alternative to running in inspect mode.

 ### The alerting protocol

 There are three levels of alerting:

 1. Green - all is good, nothing to report
-2. Yellow - a threshold breach has been detected
+2. Yellow - a protocol byte increase above the threshold has been detected
-3. Red - an Alert warning has been breached.
+3. Red - protocol byte count has stayed above the threshold

 When the threshold is first breached, then we enter the Yellow Warning level.
 The Baseline Threshold Value is stored.